emartineznunez/AutoMeKin/docs/analysis.md

 ## Modifying the reaction network<a name="trxn"></a>

-If the algorithm to identify conformational isomers fails, the following steps can be taken:
+Although unlikely, the algorithm for identifying conformational isomers may fail.
+The conformer families are stored in the `MINinfo` and `TSinfo` files within the `FINALDIR` folder.
+If one or more conformers are mistakenly assigned, the user can follow these steps to modify them:

 1. Modify the families of conformational isomers in the files `tsdirXL_molecule/working/conf_isomer.out` and/or `tsdirXL_molecule/working/conf_isomer_ts.out` as needed $\scriptstyle{(}$X = H,L$\scriptstyle{)}$.
 2. Then, run the script `tweak_rxnet.sh` for low-level or `TWEAK_RXNET.sh` for high-level adjustments, respectively.